hayj/WebBrowser/README.md

 ## HTTPBrowser

 This tool is not a wrapper over a real browser (from Selenium) but over requests lib.
-It works the same way but also return a `httpStatus`.
+It works the same as Browser but also return a `httpStatus`.

+	from hjwebbrowser.httpbrowser import *

 You can give retry counts : `maxRetryWithoutProxy`, `maxRetryIfTimeout`, `maxRetryIf407`.
 You can set different port for you proxy through `portSet`.

 Contrary to `Browser`, the `get` method return data. `html` is an alias to `get`.
 But you can give a `htmlCallback` too.

-## Proxies

-The proxy object must be a dict `{"ip": "xxx.xxx.xxx.xxx", "port": "22", "user": None, "password": None}`

-## Error 404 detection for `Browser`

-This feature is currently not functional.
-It will be updated soon.
-So consider error404 as a success status for now.

-## Phantomjs deprecation

-If phantomjs doesn't works, you can go back to `selenium==3.8.0` and `phantomjs==2.1.1`

 ## Tor